Finding The Most Profitable App Business Models

 - Advertising, sponsorships and native ads

-Charging users upfront for your paid app has a lot of downsides.
-New users unfortunately can’t try out your app, so they have to take a leap of faith when paying for your app.
-New paid apps typically see an install rate that’s 90% lower than free apps, simply because users would rather try out a free app than a paid one.
+Paid apps have a disadvantage.
+New users cannot try out your app for free, so they’ll have to take a leap of faith when paying for your app.
+Paid apps typically see an install rate that’s 90% lower than free apps; they simply get less foot traffic.

-With very few exceptions, the advertising app business model is only viable when you have a large amount of users.
+The advertising app business model is only viable when you have a large amount of users, with a few exceptions.
 Reports vary, but the average Revenue Per 1000 Impressions (RPM) on Google’s AdMob advertising network lies between $0.20 USD and $4.00 USD.

-Let’s say you get $1 per 1000 ad impressions, so when a thousand users see that advertisement, you earn one dollar.
-Hypothetically, a user opens your app 4 times a month and is exposed to 2 different ads.
+Let’s say you get $1 per 1000 ad impressions.
+When a thousand users see that advertisement, you earn one dollar.
+In this hypothetical example, a user opens your app 4 times a month and sees 2 ads during every session.

 A quick refresher: revenue from sponsorships comes from companies that are willing to “sponsor” your app.
 You could for instance offer sponsorships of issues in your app, like you would do in a newsletter or magazine.

 Take-away for indie app developers?
-Don’t expect ads to work with less than 100.000 MAUs.
+Ads aren’t a suitable app business model if you’ve got fewer than 25.000 to 100.000 MAUs.
 Only work with sponsoring and native ads in a niche content app.

 Here’s the low-down:

-- In-App Upgrades generally work best for productivity apps or app suites, or apps that clearly have “Pro” features
+- The IAP/subscription business model generally works best for productivity or prosumer apps; apps that clearly have “Pro” features or power users.

 - You reward users that already like your app by offering an upgrade.
-Typical users that occasionally use your app can do so for free, but power users that receive more value from your app pay more
+Regular users who occasionally use your app can do so for free.
+You generously provide more features to power users.

-- You don’t need a large amount of app installs for it to work, and you can be generate revenue from Day 0
+- You don’t need a large amount of app installs for this to work, and you can generate revenue from Day 0

 In-App Upgrades come in two flavors: